How to Get Rid of Brown House Moths Naturally and Quickly

 Step 1.
 Freeze dry goods

-Freezing dry goods is one of the best ways to get rid of brown house moths.
+In addition, this helps kill hidden larvae and eggs.
 All you need to do is put your dry goods in a plastic bag and seal them tight.
 Then, keep it in the freezer for two weeks.

 Step 2.
 Clean the Pantry